Migrants and refugees: the current need for hospitable narratives

 As we said before, there is a need to change the perception about migrations: instead of seeing it as a problem, we have to see it as a contribution.
 People’s movements are an opportunity for the countries because migrants and asylum-seekers may have a positive effect on Gross National Product (GNP), taxes and even on employment.
 Moreover, the cultural exchange that migrations provide is something undeniable.
 Creation, innovation or dissemination of knowledge are some of the advantages of living in a diverse society.

-Finally, most of the media are not interested in showing migrants and refugees as people with name and surnames, backgrounds, resilience, capacity to deal with adversity and energy to build a better life.
+Finally, most of the media are not interested in showing migrants and refugees as people with names and surnames, backgrounds, resilience, capacity to deal with adversity and energy to build a better life.
 If people cannot have the chance to understand the causes of migration and empathize with people, it will be more difficult to put yourself in other’s shoes.
-We have to put faces on people and also, the policies have to count on their opinions, experiences and their participation because nobody knows more of situations that they have to deal with, that themselves.
+We have to put faces on people and also, the policies have to count on their opinions, experiences and their participation because nobody knows more about situations that they have to deal with, that themselves.
 It is essential that a migration policy counts with the active participation of migrants and refugees letting them be involved in decision spaces.

 In conclusion, it is imperative to substitute the hostile narratives by the hospitality narratives based on the protection of the dignity and rights of refugees and migrants.
 Being a hosting country and giving opportunities to people is to have a reflection about what it means to be a refugee and how I would like to be treated if I were in their place.
 So, hosting is a responsibility of all countries that are sharing this world and letting just some countries to make the effort is completely unfair.
 Sometimes, we get carried away and forget the most important thing, which is that we are talking about human beings.